Pricing and Quality Performance Reports

 Welcome to Kadlec Regional Medical Center's site for quality measures.
 We believe our patients and consumers should have open and honest access to information which evaluates and reports on the quality of care provided by our hospital and other health care providers.
 Below are a few prominent agencies with the most current and specific data.

-If you have questions or concerns please call Shelly Campbell, director of Quality Care Management at (509) 942-2604.
+If you have questions or concerns please call Christina Mackey, Director of Quality Care at (509) 942-2241.

 U.S. Department of Health & Human Services